mark-summerfield/uxf/README.md

 need to distinguish between one row and the next (although it is common to start new rows on new lines) since the number of fields indicate how many values each row has.
 It is possible to create tables that have no fields;
-these might be used for representing enumerations or states.
+these might be used for representing constants (or enumerations or states).

 Note that for any given table each field name must be unique.